Join me at the Custer Trading Post, June 25-26, 2026!

 The soldiers in this photo were friends who died in the battle.

 The Battle of the Little Bighorn occurred over a two day period, June 25-26,1876, but most storied accounts of it are centered around "Custer's Last Stand."
-This part of the fight probably lasted less than an hour, resulting in the deaths of every member of five cavalry companies as well as George Armstrong Custer's regimental headquarters.
+This part of the fight probably lasted less than an hour, resulting in the deaths of every member of five cavalry companies as well as George Armstrong Custer's regimental headquarter personnel.
 When asked later to describe how long this part of the battle lasted, Cheyenne Chief Two Moon is said to have remarked, "as long as it takes a hungry man to eat his lunch."

 The battle ended efforts by the Lakota and Cheyenne people to remain free.
 Many particulars of this event will never be known absolutely, although a certain amount of evidence exists to support many theories.
 There were many survivors on both sides, contrary to the way this battle is usually portrayed.

-The list of verifiable Indian deaths, including those of Indian scouts has been compiled and studied intensively for generations.
+The list of verifiable Indian deaths, including those of Indian scouts has been compiled and studied intensively by many experts for generations.
 I use Richard Hardorff's list of 31, which originated from the stories of Indian survivors.
 The families of these dead warriors quickly removed the bodies from the field of battle, so we may never know how many died later of wounds.
 Some scholars believe there could have been up to three times as many deaths out of the approximately 1,500-2,000 warriors who fought.
 The estimated number of Indians present at this huge encampment was approximately 10,000.
 Most of the cavalrymen's known remains are in a mass grave on the battlefield marked in 1881 by a granite monument and inscribed with their names.
-I use several sources to identify and render the images of the 7th Cavalry dead.Most officers were moved to other burial sites.
-In 2003 an Indian memorial to those warrior-soldiers who fought finally was created on the battlefield.
+I use several sources to identify and render the images of the 7th Cavalry dead.
+Most officers were moved to other burial sites.
+In 2003, an Indian memorial to those warrior-soldiers who fought finally was created on the battlefield.

 There is much to know about this battle and its aftermath, including the progressively worse treatment of American Indians on reservations and in prisons, and the continuation of battles in the West until the effective end of Indian resistance with the tragedy at Wounded Knee in 1890.